asgharibraheembaloch/git-training/README.md

 i can also see tags for my pull request which owner set on it's repo in order document feature request which might be encountered as people found suggestion in next comming

+if i merge the pull request i will changes which i have made on dev branch are also on master branch